Arciiix/egzamin-prawo-jazdy/README.md

 };
 ```

-3. Make sure user has the sufficient permissions to run the commands, e.g. for wh-quick up command - see: https://superuser.com/a/1823621
+3. Make sure user has the sufficient permissions to run the commands, e.g. for wg-quick up command - see: https://superuser.com/a/1823621

 - wg-quick up
 - wg-quick down